-In 338 the city partecipated in the Latin war against Rome and town was conquired by Romans.
+In 338 the city participated in the Latin war against Rome and town was conquered by Romans.

 Palestrina has been home land of Giovanni Perluigi da Palestrina – the prince of polyphonic music, and cultural center for many artists in the middle age.